50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

-Etsy has been around for over a decade, and the platform has only become more popular for creators, entrepreneurs, and consumers over the years.
+Etsy has been around for over a decade, and the platform has become more popular for creators, entrepreneurs, and consumers.

-The platform started out as a place for crafters to sell their supplies and handmade goods.
-Now it has turned into a venue for artists and small businesses of all kinds to sell their products.
+The platform started as a place for crafters to sell their supplies and handmade goods.
+Now it has become a venue for artists and small businesses of all kinds to sell their products.

-If you just started your shop, or you're looking to sell your products on Etsy, there are many different ways to make a killing on the platform.
-With the tips and advice of Etsy sellers who've been in your position, you'll soon be on your way to success!
+If you just started your shop or want to sell your products on Etsy, there are many different ways to kill on the platform.
+With the tips and advice of Etsy sellers who’ve been in your position, you’ll soon be successful!

 Here are some real life success stories of starting a etsy shop: